 Decreased access to legal tools:

-If you want an Order of Protection, people in criminalized states will not feel safe to refer to the reproductive coercion as evidence of abuse.
+When seeking an Order of Protection, people in criminalized states will not feel safe to refer to reproductive coercion as evidence of abuse.

 Victims tethered to abusers by children: